aarti9/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 I followed the instructions from our lecture material.
 For the first frame, I used the histogram to find out the peaks for the left and right side of lane lines.
 Tried to recentre sliding window based on left and right pixel position and a margin.
 Then I fit a second order polynomial using numpy's polyfit function.
 For subsequent frames, we continue using the left_fit and right_fit value we used when fitting the second order polynomial in first frame.
 Then I generated a polygon to illustrate the search window area and recast the x and y points into usable format for cv2.fillPoly().
 We use cv2.addWeighted methods to add two images and assign appropriate weightage.
-We process each frame in the video clip input video and then produce the output video with land detected and marked in green
+We process each frame in the video clip input video and then produce the output video with land detected and marked in green.
+The video initially although detected lane, but was not being close to exact.
+I had to investigate what was causing my issue and did search for ideas how many people could do it perfectly.
+I came to conclusion that I wasnt doing initial transformation in my pipeline.
+Also realized that initially I was getting M and Minv only once, but had to do it for each frame.
+After doing that, I undistorted the image of the frame and let it go through the thresholding process which I used earlier as a sample.
+After that, I did Warp Perspective.
+Also moved Radius of curvature to the subsequent frames, so it can continuously show on the video.

 ![alt text][image7]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines #147 through #154 in my code.
+I did this in the second last cell and marked in comments as ## RADIUS OF CURVATURE in my code.
 I used the technique used in lecture material to calculate left_curverad and right_curverad.
 I printed left_curverad and distance from center position values on the test image, for which I got some ideas to show overlap text on the image from internet.
 The example is shown in section 6 below which also illustrates the plotting back of lane identified

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines #157 through #169 in my code to show the lane lines identified and filled with green.
+I implemented this step once the if else block was done in my pipeline code to show the lane lines identified and filled with green.
 Here is an example of my result on a test image:

 ![alt text][image8]